If you are going to purchase a soundbar in this day and age, you may as well purchase a soundbar with HDMI passthrough.

 The subwoofer design gives it enough power to fill a decent-sized room with thumping bass, though not the best quality.
 Nonetheless, the surround speakers hurl the effects behind you decently, offering a voice similar to the soundbar.

 Verdict: If you’re looking for a surround sound system with maximum discretion and minimum fuss, the MagniFi Max SR is a solid option.
-Its price point is a little steep, but in the same price range with other top soundbars on the market.
-That means you’ll be paying for a premium soundbar that’s second to none when it comes to cinema immersion.
+Its price point is a little steep but in the same price range as other top soundbars on the market.
+That means you’ll be paying for a premium soundbar that’s second to none in cinema immersion.

 Advantages of Soundbars With HDMI Passthrough

-- HDMI Pass-throughs provide a simple, single cable method of transferring HD audio formats from the source to your Home Theater.
+- HDMI Pass-through provides a simple, single-cable method of transferring HD audio formats from the source to your Home Theater.
 The only alternative method to send DTS Master Audio, Dolby True HD or 7.1 surround sound to your system requires about eight audio cables.

 - It’s the only way to send HD audio signals in digital form.
-The eight audio connection only transmits analogue signals.
+The eight audio connection only transmits analog signals.

 - It simplifies cable connections on your soundbar to give you a decent audio performance without complex audio connections.

 - Soundbars with an HDMI pass-through are ideal for your new 4K HDR TV or DTS: X/Dolby Atmos-enabled audio devices.

 Soundbars with HDMI pass-through may not be compatible with all devices, so you need to ensure the HD audio source supports an HDMI Pass-through.